QInfer/python-qinfer/doc/source/guide/models.rst

     \Pr(0 | \omega_1, \omega_2; t_1, t_2) = \cos^2(\omega_1 t_1 / 2) \cos^2(\omega_2 t_2 / 2),

-as may arise in looking, for instance, at an experiment expired by 2D NMR.
+as may arise in looking, for instance, at an experiment inspired by 2D NMR.
 This model has two model parameters, :math:`\omega_1` and :math:`\omega_2`, and so we start by creating a new class and declaring the number of model parameters as a `property`: